Kiranendra/django-demo/README.md

 			]

 		admin.site.register(Product, ProductDisplay)

+	*Without registering the models the admin cannot add new data into the database.

 26. We can also set fieldsets (like showing items in sections - title and data one set, content another set) by using fieldsets variable instead of fields variable.
 Replace fields variable with following variable: